wso2/docs-is/en/docs/guides/before-you-start.md

 # Guides - Overview

-The guides in this section provide the instructions for building customer identity and access management uses cases and managing them.
+The guides in this section provide the instructions for building customer identity and access management use cases and managing them.

 ## Login and access control